-Did your dog dare to each a peach?
+Did your dog dare to eat a peach?

 Can dogs eat peaches?
 Did your furry friend snatch a few slices from your lunch or sneak a whole peach from behind your back?
 Sometimes, we enjoy feeding our pups human foods or allowing them bites from our lunches, but is it safe for them?